-Dialog Box Test Cases: In this article, we discuss test cases for Dialog Box.
+Dialog Box Test Cases & Test Case For Dialog Box: In this article, we discuss test cases for Dialog Box.
 Basically, we are going to check both functional and nonfunctional scenarios under which we are going to test the dialog box.
 You can take the below context of the test cases for the interview or for your work.

 What is a dialog box?

 Dialog boxes are like popup notifications.
-They have a specific purpose which is often short term.
+They have a specific purpose which is often short-term.
 Let’s say you have a choice for the form and wish to notify the user before using the same.
 In such a case, you can make use of the dialog box and let the user make the choice.
 Also, you can use the same for letting the user decide if the choice made by them is reasonable.
 So basically dialog boxes are used in such scenarios.

 Note: I assume that you have an application under test in which you have access to the dialog box.
-If not, just download Visual Studio community edition.
+If not, just download the Visual Studio community edition.
 And then create one sample WinFormapplication and add the dialog box component on that form.
 When you execute this application, you have to fire up the event through the button or some other way and invoke the dialog box.
-So I assume you have done at-least this process on your own before you can assume the test scenarios for the dialog box.
+So I assume you have done at least this process on your own before you can assume the test scenarios for the dialog box.

 Take a look at the Dialog box image shown below.